squaresLab/BugZoo/docs/file-format.rst

   image.
 * The :code:`depends-on` property optionally specifies the name of the Docker image, if any, that the Docker image described by the blueprint relies on.
+* The :code:`build-stage` property optionally specifies the name of the Docker build stage that should be used to construct the image.

 Bugs
 ----